Winter Running Tips

 If you are going to brave the cold, here are a few tips you should follow.

-1. Proper Apparel
+1. Wear Proper Apparel

 If you are running outside during the winter, then you need to have the right apparel.
 I recommend layering up and making sure you have a jacket that is windproof and breathable.
 The current jackets that I wear are the North Face Apex Lite Jacket and the Nike Element Shield jacket.
 These great jackets keep me warm and dry in almost any conditions.
 A few other items I suggest are merino wool socks, warm gloves, a soft shell beanie, and a gaiter to keep your neck warm on those cold days.
 I also recommend bringing hand warmers if you are going on a longer run.
 You never know when you may need them.
 One thing to note is that you should dress for temps that are 15-20 degrees warmer than the feel like temp.
 I always try running into the wind first as running into the wind on the second half of a run is not fun when you are sweaty and tired.